piyush1997jagtap/InstaVid/README.md

 # InstaVid
-A video chat app made using WebRTC in Node JS.
+A video chat app made using WebRTC and Node JS.